alsugiharto/auto-meetup-rsvp-bot/README.md

 # Setup and Run
-After all dependencies are installed and credential file is ready, then install and run
+After all of the dependencies are installed and the credential file is ready, then install and run
 ```shell
 git clone https://github.com/alsugiharto/auto-meetup-rsvp-bot.git
 cd auto-meetup-rsvp-bot